 Timings: Dawn – Dusk

-Pay homage to Self-Originated Lingam at Lingaraj Mandir
+4. Pay Homage to Self-Originated Lingam at Lingaraj Mandir

 One of the oldest and largest temples in Bhubaneshwar, Lingaraj Mandir dates back to the 11th century.
-The red sandstone temple is dedicated to Tribhuvaneswar (Lord Shiva), is 54 m-high.
-The temple has mentions in the ancient Hindu scripture Brahma Purana.
+The red sandstone temple is dedicated to Tribhuvaneswar (Lord Shiva), which is 54 m-high.
+The temple has mentioned in the ancient Hindu scripture Brahma Purana.

-This temple has Kalinga style of architecture, and has a huge gopuram with stunning craftsmanship.
+This temple has a Kalinga style of architecture and has a huge gopuram with stunning craftsmanship.
+The art that reflects through its architecture makes it one of Odisha’s famous things.
 The main gate is guarded by 2 yellow-colored lion statues.
-Lingaraj mandir is segregated into, the main sanctum, the Yajna Shala, the Bhoga Mandap and the Natya Shala.
+Lingaraj Mandir is segregated into the main sanctum, the Yajna Shala, the Bhoga Mandap and the Natya Shala.

 Timings: Dusk – Dawn